 The 42 bronze statues of the Founders in Signers’ Hall come to life during this popular tour, which will transport you to September 17, 1787, when the Constitution was signed.
 With a special introduction by President George H.W.
 Bush, the tour offers an exciting way to explore America’s past and the issues that still challenge us today.

-Using iPods as a secret agent’s gadget, young visitors can scour the Center’s text panels, artifacts, and interactive displays to learn about the presidency.
+Using iPods as a secret agent’s gadget, young visitors can scour the museum's text panels, artifacts, and interactive displays to learn about the presidency.
 Students are guided by an avatar with the voice of WXPN’s popular Kids Corner radio host, Kathy O’Connell.
 Recommended for grades 5 – 8.

 All audio tours are subject to availability and run approximately 45 minutes.